 The Invitation to Rest

 In a world that often values productivity and constant activity, rest can feel elusive.
 However, God’s word teaches us that true rest is found in Him.
-In Psalm 23:1-2, David writes, “The Lord is my shepherd; I lack nothing.
-He makes me lie down in green pastures, he leads me beside quiet waters.”
+In Psalm 23:1-2, David writes, “Yahweh is my shepherd; I shall lack nothing.
+He makes me lie down in green pastures.
+He leads me beside still waters.”
 God’s rest is not only physical—it is spiritual and emotional.
 He invites us to surrender our anxieties and burdens, trusting that He will restore our souls.

 Lent as a Season of Reflection